Lee Nelson

 |

-I want to take you back with me to the year 1548.
+I want to take you back to the year 1548.
 It is the year before the very first Book of Common Prayer, and it is Ash Wednesday, the first day of Lent.
-For many centuries you and your family have come into the church the day before to have your confession heard, and on this…
+For many centuries, you and your family came into the church the day before to have your confession heard.
+On this day, come to receive ashes…

 Catechesis 3: On Building a Culture